 and permanent bladder dysfunction

-Ketamine can be administered to patients in a variety of ways, including intramuscular injection, intravenously, nasally, or sublingually.
-At Field Trip, a health professional administers it directly via intramuscular injection or patients consume tablets under the tongue sublingually.
+Ketamine can be administered to patients in a variety of ways, including intravenously, nasally, or sublingually.
+At Field Trip, patients consume tablets under the tongue sublingually in the presence of a health professional.
 This means it typically takes effect within five to ten minutes.
 Effects normally last from 45 to 60 minutes.

 get in touch